jblomo/datamining290/slides/2014-04-24-Visualization.markdown

 ---

-# Grammar of Graphics
+## Grammar of Graphics

+  + Geom
-  + Geom: Graphic element
+    + Graphic element
+  + Aesthetics
-  + Aesthetics: appearance of a geom
+    + appearance of a geom
+  + Data
-  + Data: raw, context, statistical aggregations of data
+    + raw, context, statistical aggregations of data
+  + Mapping
-  + Mapping: functions which map data to geom properties or aesthetics
+    + functions which map data to geom properties or aesthetics

 ???